How much does it cost to host a website?

 You wouldn’t own a private jet, or expect to travel on a plane and expect it to run on 91 Octane!
 You need the right mix of fuel to keep it running well in order to safely reach your destination (your goals).
 And your website should be no different.
 You should be consistently setting new goals and objectives for your website to achieve – just like your staff!

 So what is a reasonable price to pay for website hosting?
 Well, again that depends 100% on you!
 To give you an idea, our packages at back9 for website hosting and related services, range from $54 + GST per month – 199 + GST per month (with discounts for paying quarterly) depending on requirements.
+This offers server maintenance and upgrades, plugin updates and then upgrades (at the higher level) quarterly website performance maintenance too.
+And if that keeps your website performing at its peak then that is priceless.

 What do I get with my Back9 hosting package?

+It’s fair to ask about Website Maintenance and Hosting.
+And What Are You Actually Paying For?
 So the cost of hosting a website with us includes the cost of that lease (or a portion thereof) and depending on the hosting package you choose, our service can include:

 - Hosting set up that suits your website and business